London fire: A visual guide to what happened at Grenfell Tower

 Emergency services were called to the fire at the block of flats in the borough of Kensington and Chelsea just before 01:00 BST on Wednesday 14 June.
 It is believed to have started on the fourth floor and spread quickly.

 A total of 65 people were rescued from the building by firefighters.
 Police said some residents appear to have tried to move up the building to escape the flames and it is thought a number of people may have ended up in one flat.

 The blaze was not brought under control until 01:14 BST on Thursday - 24 hours later.

 - Latest updates

 The tower, part of the Lancaster West Estate, a social housing complex of almost 1,000 homes in West London, was left extensively damaged.

-Emergency services are continuing the search for bodies, but the aftermath is so devastating police have said some victims may never be identified.
+A 42-member team, including six archaeologists, is working to recover the remains of victims, floor by floor, sifting through the debris.
+But the aftermath is so devastating police have said some victims may never be identified.

 People have been leaving hand-written messages on a wall of condolence.

 Prime Minister Theresa May has ordered a full public inquiry into the blaze, while police have launched a criminal investigation.